fatalfeel/PPO_Pytorch/README.md

 Integrated PPO and Gym source:

-Modify some crash problem with weight and float
+(a)Modify some crash problem with weight and float

-Value function can not do backpropagation fixed
+(b)Value function can not do backpropagation fixed

-Remove redundant network
+(c)Remove redundant network

+(d)Add trick shot method

 Preinstall